 The ambient light is what illuminates the whole area.
 Fixtures that can be used to get this effect are recessed lights, chandeliers, fan with light sources, and more.

 The task light is one that is crucial at any kitchen, including an outdoor one.
-This is the light that makes cooking after dawn possible.
+This is the light that makes cooking after sunset possible.
 The goal here is to cook safety and be able to view cabinets’ content.
 What works great as a task light are wall lights, grill lamps, led strings attached under the counter.
 This category is also an inexpensive led grill lamp that can be attached to a grill.

 Accent lights‘ role is to stress what is beautiful and draw attention to it.
 If you have a beautiful finish on the walls, or a fireplace, or a beautiful ceiling – these lights are going to help to draw attention to detail.